How to become a Social Justice Studies Supervisor?

 an expectation of approximately an additional 3+ hours of work per week should be built in.
 Most graduate students are taking only 2 courses at a time with the understanding that graduate courses involve considerably more work than undergraduate courses.

 Graduate students might be asked (with appropriate preparation) to lead breakout discussion groups or peer review groups.
 This work can be evaluated.

-For Fall-Winter courses, the proposal should be submitted by March 1; for Spring / Summer courses, the proposal should be submitted by January 15.
+For Fall-Winter courses, the proposal should be submitted by February 1; for Spring / Summer courses, the proposal should be submitted by December 15.
+Dates may vary from year to year.
 Materials can be emailed to email@example.com

-Dr. Lori Chambers and Dr. Jennifer Chisholm, Gender and Women’s Studies (GWS)
+Dr. Lori Chambers, Gender and Women’s Studies (GWS) (Fall)

-Dr. Jessica Jurgutis, cross appointed with Indigneous Learning, GWS and SJS.
+Dr. Jessica Jurgutis, Indigenous Learning, GWS and SJS.

 Dr. Kristin Burnett, Indigenous Learning